Mortgage Employment Verification: What Lenders Check

 Self-Employed Borrowers

 Self-employed borrowers do not have a traditional employer to contact.
 Lenders verify income through tax returns, profit-and-loss statements, and business documents.
-See Self-Employed Borrower Scenarios and Mortgage Income Verification
+See Self-Employed Borrower Scenarios and Mortgage Income Verification.

 Frequently Asked Questions